 Bearing in mind that score-line, along with LUFC coach Marcelo Bielsa’s team’s sheer dominance in the first 70 minutes, mine was a ludicrous notion.
-Sadly, though, when you’ve lived through decades of a dysfunctional relationship, which has inflicted untold mental torture, scars run deep and irrational thoughts run amok.
+Sadly, though, when you’ve lived through decades of a dysfunctional relationship inflicting untold mental torture, scars run deep.
+Consequently, these irrational thoughts oft run amok.

-My pessimistic thoughts driven by my deeply ingrained cynicism born from those aforementioned scars.
+My pessimistic thoughts driven by deeply ingrained cynicism born from those aforementioned scars.
 A legacy from a predominantly torrid recent history for the West Yorkshire club’s fans.
-A time when their much admired beau constantly disappointed them with a series of false dawns.
+A time when their much loved beau constantly disappointed them with a series of false dawns.

-Despite fifteen years of re-assurance to individuals loving the club to stick with the relationship as things will get better, those times never manifested with any real longevity.
+Despite fifteen years of re-assurances to stick with the relationship as things will get better, those times never manifested with any real longevity.

-Sure there were times of cordiality, even amour, re-igniting memories of why you fell in love in the first place.
-However, with divorce not an option, the past decade or so’s been a case of having to cohabit as amicably as possible.
+Sure there were times of cordiality, even amour; re-igniting memories of why you fell in love in the first place.
+However, with divorce not an option, the past decade or so have left little option other than cohabiting as amicably as possible.

-Unable to tangibly change anything for the better, the more erudite amongst LUFC supporters relied on the other party acknowledging their shortfalls and respond accordingly.
-Sadly, until recently they seemed reticent to invest in making that relationship flourish.
+Unable to tangibly change anything for the better, the more erudite amongst LUFC supporters relied on the other party acknowledging their shortfalls and responding accordingly.
+Sadly, however, until recently they seemed reticent to invest in making that relationship flourish.